Six key tips to improve data security practices at your association

 Strong data security practices are vital for the integrity of your association.
 But how secure is your organizational data?
 Breaches are highly detrimental to all organizations.
 Not only do you risk the trust of your members by mismanaging their data, but you risk millions of dollars in recovery efforts.

-The dos and don’ts of data security at your organization
+The dos and don’ts of data security at your association

 To keep your association’s data secure, you’ll want to avoid certain practices and implement others.
 Follow these tips to secure your organization: